 Over a decade of playing has seen Jye freelance with a wide range of ensembles such as Melbourne Chamber Orchestra, Melbourne Opera (including a tour to China), The Art of Sound Orchestra, Acacia Gold Wind Quintet and Arcko Symphonic Ensemble.

-Drawing on a diverse pool of teachers and pedagogues, Jye has previously studied in masterclasses with Lyndon Watts (ex-Principal Bassoon Münich Philharmonic Orchestra), Martin Kuuskmann (University of Denver and Grammy-nominated soloist), and Paul Boyes (Academy of St Martins in the Fields).
+Drawing on a diverse pool of teachers and pedagogues, Jye has previously studied in masterclasses with Lyndon Watts (former Principal Bassoon, Munich Philharmonic Orchestra), Martin Kuuskmann (University of Denver and Grammy-nominated soloist), and Paul Boyes (Academy of St Martins in the Fields).
 He has also received lessons with players from most of Australia’s major orchestras, as well as players from London Philharmonia Orchestra and London Symphony Orchestra.

 Jye currently plays on a 1973 Püchner bassoon.